-Since PolyJet uses the same resins as SLA, it could be said that the two processes are similar.
-SLA 3D printers however use vat polymerization technologies with far more heat than PolyJet, which uses lower temperatures and UV light to cure the resin.
+Since PolyJet uses photopolymers like SLA, so it could be said that the two processes are similar.
+SLA 3D printers however use vat polymerization technologies with far more heat than PolyJet, which uses lower temperatures (30-60C).

 The process is similar to inkjet printing, just instead of jetting drops of ink onto paper, PolyJet uses small nozzles to deposit droplets of liquid photopolymers onto the build tray.
 As it is being jetted, the material is simultaneously cured by a UV light.
 The polymers are heated to between 30-60°C to control their viscosity as they are jetted and printed.

-Parts created using this process require supports if there are any complex geometries involved.
-These are required as otherwise the part can deform or warp, ruining the print.
+Parts created using this process require supports to protect the part from deforming or warping, and are printed concurrently with the part.
 Supports are usually made from a different material which is designed to separate from the part when dissolved in water.
 Once dissolved, you can usually barely tell there were any supports in the first place, with Material Jetted parts known for their smooth surface finishes.

-The supports used in PolyJet are more solid than supports used in FDM or SLA.
-This results in more material being used up than in these other processes, which can be expensive.
+Supports in PolyJet are printed solid, so more material is used up than in FDM or SLA.
+This adds to the cost of Material Jetting, which can be very expensive.
 The support removal process is very easy however, with supports being created from materials which dissolve in water, with little evidence they were ever there afterwards.

 Since no extreme heating is used there is very little warping or shrinkage of parts during the printing process.
 This helps reinforce PolyJet as one of the accurate and best surface finishes of all the 3D printing technologies.
 However, as parts get larger they can start to lose dimensional accuracy as the resins will start shrink as they cure.
 Therefore, consider using other technologies such as Binder Jetting for very large parts.
 You must also take care when handling parts as they can easily warp due to exposure to hot or humid conditions.